|

 Hopefully by now you can see that our core works as a wonderfully impressive, complex and amazing system.
 In gymnastics, we are asking our entire body to do superhuman things that require superhuman strength!
 Let’s be sure that these women and girls have a pelvic floor that is up to the high standard the rest of their muscles and body hold.

 Using an expert to help ensure pelvic floor health and strength is an investment worth making.
 A little bit of education can go a long way.
+These exercises are easy and convenient to perform at home, which makes our in-home and zoom based lessons a perfect fit.

 Because every body is different, individual consultations are necessary to ensure you have the best pelvic floor plan for yourself (or for your athlete or a loved one) to move forward.
 I offer one on one consultations with exercise plans and videos provided for your own continued education on your own time.